 As the faculty member teaching the course, you will receive payment of one and a half courses.
 Non-teaching faculty leaders receive one half of a course.

-Faculty will have all of their program expenses covered, including a per diem, which is calculated at the rates published by the Department of State.
-This per diem includes an allotment for incidental expenses.
+Faculty will have all of their program expenses covered, including a per diem, which is calculated at 87% of the rates published by the Department of State.
+In addition, appropriate incidental expenses will be reimbursed at 100%.

 Preparing to Go

 In preparation of leading your group of students abroad, please take a moment to read through these important policies and guidelines.

 Download Faculty Leader Cheat Sheet – Reimbursement procedures, emergency preparedness and program checklist